Kerama Shotō National Park

 Kerama Shotō National Park (慶良間諸島国立公園, Kerama Shotō Kokuritsu Kōen) is a national park in Okinawa Prefecture, Japan.
 Established in 2014, it is located in and around the Kerama Islands.
 The park comprises a land area of 3520 ha in the municipalities of Tokashiki and Zamami together with 90475 ha of the surrounding waters.
 The Kerama Islands previously formed part of Okinawa Kaigan Quasi-National Park.
 The day of establishment, March 5, coincides with Coral Day (サンゴの日).

+Nature

+Kerama Shoto has forests and coral reefs.
+The reefs are home to 248 species of reef-building corals.
+The islands also have over 620 native plants, including 46 species of trees, such as Ryukyu pines and fan palms.
+Some notable and rare species found here are green sea turtles, humpback whales, Ryukyu robins, sword-tail newt, Ryukyu black-breasted leaf turtle, and Kerama deer.